Please Support Us

 Your contribution is vital to us.
 You can be assured we will use your donations wisely to increase our beneficiaries and activities.
 Please help us continue to deliver for everyone.

-Make a donation to the Environment Trust - to support the Trust's team for the Great River Race, please go to My Donate, https://mydonate.bt.com/events/greatriverrace2012/88990
+To support the Trust's team who rowed in the Great River Race, please go to the My Donate website - https://mydonate.bt.com/events/greatriverrace2012/88990

 Donate while shopping!
 Register with Easyfundraising.org.uk at www.easyfundraising.org.uk/causes/environmenttrustrut.
 This is a free and efficient way to raise funds.
 Go to their web site for more information.
 Put simply, you open an account with them [free].
 Then, when you want to do some online shopping, you logon to easyfundraising first and click ‘Go Shopping’ .
 Find you retailer [about 2500 are listed] and do your shopping.
 The retailer then donates a few percent to us.
 This will not make us millions, but every little helps.
 The trick is in fact to remember to logon to easyfundraising first.